POORY-AZARE/php.teamwork/README.md

 ### Feature 4
 Preparation of a form where customers can see the best-selling car brands in the desired year, for example in 2023.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi---

+### Feature 5
+This feature enables customers to be directed to the online payment page by clicking the purchase button.

 ## Database Tables